AI Summary

 Email error logs are important because they help you troubleshoot the exact issue preventing your emails from sending.

 WordPress is notorious for email sending issues.
-But without an email error log, it’s not easy to determine the real cause of your email problems.
+Without an error log, diagnosing the cause means guessing.

 By default, WordPress doesn’t have a native email error logging system.
-However, you can use third-party plugins to track and log email errors for debugging purposes.
+You can use third-party plugins to track and log email errors for debugging purposes.

 How to Enable the Email Error Log in WordPress